-Except for the following standards and amended PFRS which were adopted as of January 1, 2016 the accounting policies and methods of computation adopted in
+Except for the following standards and amended PFRS which were adopted as of January 1, 2016 the accounting policies and methods of computation adopted in the preparation of the financial statements are consistent with those followed in

 - (i) PFRS 10 (Amendments), Consolidated Financial Statements and PAS 28 (Amendments), Investments in Associates and Joint Ventures - Investment Entities: Applying the Consolidation Exemption.
 These amendments clarify that the exemption in PFRS 10 from presenting consolidated financial statements applies to a parent entity that is a subsidiary of an investment entity that measures all of its subsidiaries at fair value and that only a subsidiary of an investment entity that is not an investment entity itself and that provides support services to the investment entity parent is consolidated.
 The amendments also allow an investor (that is not an investment entity and has an investment entity associate or joint venture), when applying the equity method, to retain the fair value measurement applied by the investment entity associate or joint venture to its interests in subsidiaries. - (ii) PFRS 11 (Amendments), Joint Arrangements - Accounting for Acquisitions of Interests in Joint Operations.
 The amendments to PFRS 11 require that a joint operator accounting for the acquisition of an interest in a joint operation, in which the activity of the joint operation constitutes a business must apply the relevant PFRS 3 principles for business combinations accounting.
 The amendments also clarify that a previously held interest in a joint operation is not remeasured on the acquisition of an additional interest in the same joint operation while joint control is retained.
-In addition, a scope exclusion has been added to PFRS 11 to specify that the amendments do not apply when the parties sharing joint control, including the reporting entity, are under common control of the same ultimate controlling party. - (iii) PFRS 14, Regulatory Deferral Accounts.
-PFRS 14 is an optional standard that allows an entity, whose activities are subject to rate regulation, to continue applying most of its existing accounting policies for regulatory deferral account balances upon its first-time adoption of PFRS.
-Entities that adopt PFRS 14 must present the regulatory deferral accounts as separate line items on the statement of financial position and present movements in these account balances as separate line items in the statement of profit or loss and other comprehensive income.
-The standard requires disclosures on the nature of, and risks associated with, the entity's rate-regulation and the effects of that rate-regulation on its financial statements.
-The Company is an existing PFRS preparer, this standard would not apply. - (iv) PAS 1 (Amendments), Presentation of Financial Statements - Disclosure Initiative.
-The amendments are intended to assist entities in applying judgment when meeting the presentation and disclosure requirements in PFRS.
-They clarify the following:
+In addition, a scope exclusion has been added to PFRS 11 to specify that the amendments do not apply when the parties sharing joint control, including the reporting entity, are under common control of the same ultimate controlling party.